-Observations of the situation indicate that money-laundering offenses are committed in organized-crime operations by foreigners in Japan, and there were money-laundering offenses associated with cases of illegal remittance offenses pertaining to Internet banking systems by a group of Chinese, shop-lifting offenses by a group of Vietnamese, and international fraud offenses by a group of Nigerians.
+Observations of the situation indicate that money laundering offenses are committed in organized-crime operations by foreigners in Japan, and there were money laundering offenses associated with cases of illegal remittance offenses pertaining to Internet banking systems by a group of Chinese, shop lifting offenses by a group of Vietnamese, and international fraud offenses by a group of Nigerians.

-In addition, by nationality Vietnam, China and Philippines lead the rankings of numbers of cleared offenses for illegal transfers, etc. of deposit books, cash cards, etc. in violation of the Act on Prevention of Transfer of Criminal Proceeds in the last three years.
-Furthermore, there has been a noticeable increase in the number of cleared offenses by Vietnamese in recent years.
+In addition, by nationality Vietnam and China lead the rankings of numbers of cleared offenses and account for more than 80% of the total for illegal transfers, etc. of deposit books, cash cards, etc. in violation of the Act on Prevention of Transfer of Criminal Proceeds in the last three years.